AbdellahDeveloper/SmartHire/README.md

 # you may need to create a azure Bot in "azure Portal" to get those credentials (pl use single talent app)
 CLIENT_ID=
 # OAuth client ID.
-# Get from Microsoft Azure App Registration or Google Cloud Console.
+# Get from Microsoft Azure App Registration.

 CLIENT_SECRET=
 # OAuth client secret.